Publishing on Amazon’s KDP and IngramSpark

 It’s also worth mentioning that I’ve read it’s good to create author profiles (not the basic reader/consumer versions) on book-centered sites like Goodreads, Book Bub, and Author Central.
 While I don’t plan to participate in any of their paid/sponsored features (they are super expensive), it does seem good to have a presence in those places as an author.
 And to make sure your book is listed there.

 If you have the Kindle App or Device, here’s a freebie

 I imagine many readers have bailed on this post – to be fair, it’s pretty long.
 But if you stuck with it, help yourself to a free book!
 The book I’ve been talking about in this post, Pencils and Process, is currently free on Amazon in eBook/Kindle format.
 The promotion continues until Saturday (April 20th) at midnight, so enjoy!
 And if you have time, I’d love to hear what you think.

 Here’s a link:

-Disregard where it says $25 there, that’s listing the paperback.
+Disregard where it says $25 there (if it still says that…I never know what Amazon will do with that price), that’s listing the paperback.
 Just click “Buy on Amazon” and it should take you to where you can choose the Kindle version which is zero dollars.